 Megan’s “Don’t Limit Me” speech and inclusive philosophy has inspired partnerships with various businesses.
 She teamed up with Sanrio’s Hello Kitty brand to develop t-shirts and other clothing products.
 “Hello Kitty has a big heart, but no voice, and I want to be that voice,” Megan says of her fashionable clothing line.
 The rising businesswoman also partnered with Artpop Cosmetics to launch a new line of lipstick cosmetics; her first collection was named after her video “Don’t Limit Me.”
 Megan is not only the face of the makeup campaign, but was very involved in developing and naming the makeup products as well.
 Megan engages her community with strong social media presence, coining the hashtags #DontLimitMe and #BeautyHasNoLimits.
 She also maintains the website megology.com.

 Megan is looking forward to attending college this fall at the University of Colorado at Colorado Springs (UCCS).
 She will be earning a degree in Communications and Business with hopes of furthering her entrepreneurial ambitions.
-We are honored to award Megan with our 2019 Quincy Jones Exceptional Advocacy Award and continue our partnership advocating for people with Down syndrome all over the world.
+We are proud to have Megan as one of our Quincy Jones Exceptional Advocacy Award recipients and to continue our partnership advocating for people with Down syndrome all over the world.